Teichm\"uller extremal maps on infinite Riemann surfaces: Introduction

 The Teichm\"uller distance between $[id]$ and $[f]$ in $T(X)$ is one-half of the logarithm of the minimal quasiconformal constant of the maps in the homotopy class $[f]$.
 A map with the minimal quasiconformal constant in its homotopy classes is called {\it extremal}.
 When $X$ is a compact Riemann surface, each homotopy class has a unique extremal map which is given by the horizontal stretching in the natural parameter of a (finite-area) holomorphic quadratic differential on $X$.
 Such extremal maps are said to be of Teichm\"uller-type.
 When $X$ is neither a compact surface nor a compact surface minus finitely many points, there are homotopy classes of quasiconformal maps that have extremal maps not of Teichm\"uller-type (see \cite{BLMM, Lehto, ReichStrebel, reichstrebel1} and reference therein).
 Some of these classes may have even more than one extremal map (for example, see \cite{BLMM}).
 However, the set of points $[f]\in T(X)$ which have Teichm\"uller-type extremal maps is open and dense (see \cite{GardinerLakic1}).
 This was proved using the Strebel Frame Mapping Condition (see \cite{GardinerLakic1}), which gives a sufficient condition for a class $[f]$ to contain a Teichm\"uller-type map.

 We give a complete characterization for $[f]\in T(X)$ to contain a Teichm\"uller-type extremal map (which is necessarily uniquely extremal).
 Let $A(X)$ be the space of all finite-area holomorphic quadratic differentials on $X$.
-Given a non-zero $\varphi\in A(X)$, denote by $\|\varphi\|$ the $L^1$-norm and by $h_{\varphi}$ the horizontal foliation of $\varphi$.
+For a non-trivial (i.e., not constantly zero) $\varphi\in A(X)$, denote by $\|\varphi\|$ the $L^1$-norm and by $h_{\varphi}$ the measured horizontal foliation of $\varphi$.
 Given $[f]\in T(X)$, we consider the mapping by heights

 where $f:X\to Y$.
 Let $f_*(h_{\varphi})$ be the push-forward of $h_{\varphi}$ to the image surface $Y$.
 Then $f_{\#}(\varphi )$ is the unique finite-area holomorphic quadratic differential $\psi\in A(Y)$ whose horizontal foliation is homotopic to $f_*(h_{\varphi})$.
 The existence of $f_{\#}(\varphi )=\psi $ is established in \cite[Theorem 1.6]{Saric-realization} and \cite[Theorem 1.1]{Saric-ft}, and the uniqueness in \cite{Saric-heights}.